JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    }
    ```

-5. For iOS, in the `shared/src/iosMain/kotlin/com/jetbrains/spacetutorial/` directory, create a `cache` package.
+5. For iOS, in the `shared/src/iosMain/kotlin/com/jetbrains/spacetutorial/` directory, create the `cache` package.
 6. Inside the `cache` package, create the `DatabaseDriverFactory.kt` file and add this code:

    ```kotlin